 Participate in basic obedience training, make it fun, and build his confidence.
 This training is beneficial for your dog beyond curbing submissive urination.
 Training teaches your dog how to act and react to avoid barking, biting, and other antisocial behaviors.
 Discipline, exercise, and affection blend nicely during training.

 Take Training Walks

 Spend time sitting with your dog by your side on his leash.
 Take him for walks to expose him to the situations that trigger his urination gradually.
 The more you open your dog to new situations, the more opportunities you will have to train the appropriate behavior you expect.

 Crate Training to Prevent Dog Accidents

 Use a crate when you cannot supervise your pup.
-Put the crate near a door to allow him to get outside quickly and prevent an accident.
+Put the crate near a door to let him get outside quickly and prevent an accident.
 Regarding submissive urination, the crate should not be used as a punishment.
 You want your pup to think of the crate as a positive experience.

 Do not go straight to his crate when entering a room.
 Allow him to calm down first before letting him out.
 When you go to let him out, do so quietly.
 Don’t talk to him.